clarkgrubb/latex-input/README.md

 How to Use on Windows
 =====================

 The input method starts in an inactivate state.
-Use `Ctrl+Alt+S` to toggle between active and inactive.
+Use `Ctrl+Alt+L` to toggle between active and inactive.

 When the input method is active, type LaTeX notation followed by a SPACE to render a symbol.